starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 3. Transactions and events in the body must match the commitment in the header.
 4. State diff, applied to current state, is consistent with the new state root.

-Note that this assumes blocks received are blocks that are agreed by the consensus, or the node has some way to validate that the block received is agreed by the consensus mechanism.
+Note that this assumes blocks received are blocks that are agreed upon by the consensus, or the node has some way to validate that the block received is agreed upon by the consensus mechanism.

 #### Messages